City Manager: Job Description, Duties and Salary

 City managers direct internal city operations and external relations.
 Externally, city managers are responsible for hearing the concerns and requests of their community and bringing them to the government.
 City managers must anticipate municipality needs and create programs to address them.
 Internally, they are responsible for implementing and overseeing policies to ensure all procedural requirements are followed.
 Based on research and community insight, they advise the city council and the mayor.

 Salaries for city managers vary based on municipality size.
-According to data collected by PayScale.com, salaries for most city managers ranged from $49,100-$152,846 annually as of October 2013.
-Pay also varies based on level of education.
-PayScale.com reported that most city managers with a bachelor's degree earned $48,000-$164,000 per year in 2013, while most of those with a master's degree in business or public administration earned $49,833-$200,224.
+According to data collected by PayScale.com, salaries for most city managers ranged from $47,618-$151,434 annually as of July 2014.
+Pay also varies based on level of education and years of experience.
+PayScale.com reported in July 2014 that entry-level city managers earned a median of $67,000, while managers with 10-20 years of experience earned median salary of $97,000.

 Related to City Manager: Job Description, Duties and Salary